alinatincas/How-to-deploy-to-Umbraco-Cloud-with-AzureDevOps-release-pipelines/README.md

 Thank you for reading and following this guide.

-> If you have any feedback or encounter issues, please use this link to create an issue: https://github.com/alinatincas/Setting-up-CI-CD-for-Umbraco-Cloud-using-Azure-DevOps/issues
+> If you have any feedback or encounter issues, please use this [link](https://github.com/alinatincas/Setting-up-CI-CD-for-Umbraco-Cloud-using-Azure-DevOps/issues) to create an issue